bennekrouf/graflog/README.md

 # graflog

-Structured JSON logging for Rust applications optimized for Grafana ingestion.
+Structured JSON logging optimized for Grafana ingestion.
+And abstraction boring tracing subscriber syntax, by the way.

 ## Features